AnicetNgrt/jiro-nn/examples/housing/cr.typ

 Also, the workflow used Adam optimization (Keras' default) and outliers filtering, both I found to not benefit the model.
 And it used $35$ features while I used $34$.
 Its features included an engineered feature based on the house's grade and year built which I couldn't replicate, which the author found out had a $3%$ relative importance in predicting the price (I'll explain that metric later, but $3%$ is quite significant).
 But unlike me it didn't use the timestamp not the month of the sale, which ended up being relatively very unimportant ($<0.5%$).

-Out of curiosity I also tried averaging my $8$ models' weights and biases.
+Predicted of curiosity I also tried averaging my $8$ models' weights and biases.
 It gave me a model predicting always the same statistically average price.
 I wonder whether merging the folds models can be done in a different way in order to extract the best performing weights and biases from all the models.

 #align(left)[
     #box(inset: (top: 7.5pt, bottom: 3pt))[